Top-Ranked Neonatal Intensive Care

-When you deliver a healthy baby at Virginia Hospital Center, you may choose to have your newborn stay with you in your room—complete with daybed for your spouse, partner or other support person to stay over as you wish—or in the nursery.
+When you deliver a healthy baby at Virginia Hospital Center, you may choose to have your newborn stay with you in your room—complete with daybed for your spouse, partner or another support person to stay over as you wish—or in the nursery.
 At those times when your son or daughter is in the nursery, he or she will be cared for by nursing professionals who administer medical care and tenderness in equal measure.
 It is completely at your discretion how frequently, and at what length, the baby stays in your room versus in the nursery.

-Premature babies, those who become ill after birth or newborns with other special needs are cared for in our Neonatal Intensive Care Unit (NICU).
+Premature babies, those who become ill after birth or newborns with other special needs are cared for in the Marjorie Sands Neonatal Intensive Care Unit (NICU).
 Classified as a Level III B NICU per the American Academy of Pediatrics, Virginia Hospital Center's facility offers private and semi-private accommodations, which allow parents to stay with their newborns even after mothers are discharged and ensure that babies' recovery and development are free of any unnecessary stimulation.

 The Hospital's NICU managed by board-certified neonatologists from the prestigious Children’s National Health System.
 The program consists of full-time, board-certified physicians, along with a Medical Director, neonatal nurse practitioners, and physician assistants.
 The partnership between Virginia Hospital Center and Children’s National Health System allows neonatal patients in Northern Virginia to have access to pediatric subspecialty services at Children’s National Health System and provides collaborative research opportunities between the clinical research teams.

 Board-certified neonatologists, neonatal nurse practitioners and other highly qualified nurses and developmental specialists work collaboratively with parents to optimize the care these delicate patients receive.